Could you go without buying new clothes for 12 months? Right now might be the perfect time to reassess your fashion habits.

-I’ll be following up with a complete roundup of everything I bought, how much money I spent, what I repaired or upcycled, and the failures that I experienced.
-Keep your eyes peeled for this post later in the year!
+Update: I’ve now completed a roundup of everything I bought, how much money I spent, what I repaired or upcycled, and the failures that I experienced.
+Check it out here!

 I’d really love to hear your thoughts on travel influencers promoting fast fashion, the slow fashion movement, and whether you’ve had any experience making the switch.
 Please share your stories or thoughts in the comments!